Skip to main content

 6. Practical Implications for Foreign Workers and Expatriates

-• Cost of Living: For singles, a monthly budget of 300,000 to 400,000 yen is typical, while for families, 700,000 to 1,000,000 yen is a guideline.
-Without allowances to supplement living expenses, disposable income can significantly diminish.
+• Cost of Living: For singles, the monthly cost is 300,000 to 400,000 yen, and for families, it's 700,000 to 1,000,000 yen.
+Without allowances to cover living expenses, the actual disposable income significantly decreases.

 • Taxation: Japan uses a comprehensive taxation system with a top progressive tax rate of 45%.
 Confirming foreign tax credits and double taxation treaties is essential.